CorVel Co. (NASDAQ:CRVL) Chairman V Gordon Clemons Sells 2,000 Shares

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of the stock in a transaction dated Friday, October 25th.
-The stock was sold at an average price of $77.58, for a total transaction of $155,160.00.
-Following the completion of the sale, the chairman now directly owns 1,745,146 shares in the company, valued at approximately $135,388,426.68.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of CorVel stock in a transaction that occurred on Monday, October 28th.
+The stock was sold at an average price of $78.78, for a total transaction of $157,560.00.
+Following the completion of the transaction, the chairman now directly owns 1,745,146 shares in the company, valued at approximately $137,482,601.88.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 V Gordon Clemons also recently made the following trade(s):